 |Twist||Increasing RH 1 in 36 to 1 in 30|

-- The weight figure above was for early production weapons.
+- ^This weight figure was for early production weapons.
 Later weapons were 661 lbs.
 (300 kg) lighter.

 |Type||Cartridge - Bag|